The phase diagram of the Polyakov Nambu Jona-Lasinio approach for finite chemical potentials: Conclusion

 \section{Conclusion}

 This work presents a improved version of the PNJL model.
 As compared to the standard version we have added the next to leading order (in $N_c$) contribution to the partition function.
 In this order we obtain contributions from mesons and therefore the description of the thermodynamical properties below the transition temperature is largely improved.
 We modified also the phenomenological parametrization of the interaction between quarks and gluons which goes beyond a simple rescaling of the critical temperature $T_0$.
 Calculating the thermodynamical properties of the system we could show that for vanishing chemical potential we reproduce the results for pressure, energy density, entropy density and interaction measure from lattice gauge calculations.
-Also the speed of sound agrees within the error bars with the prediction from lattice calculations.
+Also the speed of sound agrees within the error bars with the prediction from lattice calculations even though the region of minimum shows the limit of consistency of the model regarding the fact the gap equations are calculated in mean field and consequentlynot on the same level of approximation than the pressure.

 For a small but finite chemical potential our approach reproduces lattice results as well.
 We showed that the expansion coefficient in $\mu/T$ is in between the error bars of recent lattice calculations.